MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 * OneDrive files aren't kept in sync with the cloud.
 * Users can't automatically upload photos and videos from the camera roll folder.

-- If you disable or do not configure this policy setting, apps and features can work with OneDrive file storage.
+- If you disable or don't configure this policy setting, apps and features can work with OneDrive file storage.
 <!-- DisableOneDriveFileSync-Description-End -->

 <!-- DisableOneDriveFileSync-Editable-Begin -->